Randall Museum

 The Randall Museum is a museum in central San Francisco, California, owned and operated by the San Francisco Recreation & Parks Department with the support of the Randall Friends.
 The museum focuses on science, nature and the arts.
-On exhibit are live native and domestic animals and interactive displays about nature.
+On exhibit are live native animals and interactive displays about nature.
 Other facilities include a theater, a wood shop, and art and ceramics studios.

 Its permanent location is in Corona Heights Park, on a large hill between the Castro and Haight-Ashbury districts of San Francisco.
 The Corona Heights location features views of the city, downtown financial district and the San Francisco Bay.

 History

 Originally named the "Junior Museum", the facility was established in 1937 in an old city jail on what is now the campus of City College of San Francisco.
 In 1947, a $12 million bond was issued for the creation of recreation and park capital projects, one of which included a new museum.
 In 1951, the museum opened at its current location in a building designed by William Merchant with exhibits, a theater, classrooms, arts and crafts shops and studios, a live animal room and gardens overlooking the San Francisco Bay.
 The museum was formally dedicated by Mayor Elmer Robinson on September 23 of that year as the 'Josephine D. Randall Junior Museum' to honor its founder.

 Josephine Randall first visited Corona Heights in 1928.
 Prior to its acquisition and use for the namesake museum, it had been used as a rock quarry until the 1906 San Francisco earthquake; kilns on the slope of the hill exploded and collapsed in the wake of the earthquake, and the quarries were subsequently abandoned.